 cDNA was amplified via PCR, followed by enzymatic fragmentation and size selection.
-End Repair, A-tailing, Adapter Ligation, and a second PCR result in a whole transcriptome assembly (WTA).
-WTA from the same tissue was split into two separate libraries: One library was prepared using the Visium Spatial Gene Expression library preparation, and a separate library was prepared with the Visium Spatial Gene Expression library preparation and CRISPRclean Single Cell RNA Boost (Figure 1).
+End Repair, A-tailing, Adapter Ligation and cleanup were all performed. cDNA from the same tissue was split into two separate libraries: One library was prepared using the Visium Spatial Gene Expression library preparation, and a separate library was prepared with the Visium Spatial Gene Expression library preparation and CRISPRclean Single Cell RNA Boost (Figure 1).

-Figure 1: WTA splits were used to compare the standard Visium Spatial Gene Expression results to the depleted condition in which samples were processed with Visium Spatial Gene Expression plus CRISPRclean Single Cell RNA Boost.
+Figure 1: cDNA splits were used to compare the standard Visium Spatial Gene Expression results to the depleted condition in which samples were processed with Visium Spatial Gene Expression plus CRISPRclean Single Cell RNA Boost.
 Both samples were sequenced to 80,000 reads per spot and processed with the 10x Space Ranger platform, including clustering, differential gene expression, and spatial correlation analysis.